 How Does Sage Oil Work?

 Sage oil is like any other essential oil — it must first be diluted with a carrier oil before use.
 An unadulterated essential oil can cause skin irritations.

 There are several ways to use sage essential oil.
 In aromatherapy, it is used through a vaporizer.
 When inhaled, this essential oil can help calm the nerves and stimulate the senses.
 As a massage oil or used in the bath, it can help relax muscles.
 It can even help women cope with menstrual problems.
 Sage oil can also be applied topically but with much caution to avoid adverse effects.

 Although sage oil is generally regarded as safe (GRAS) for internal consumption by the U.S. Food and Drug Administration (FDA),19 it, like other essential oils, should never be taken internally without the supervision of an experienced health care professional.

 Is Sage Oil Safe?

-Sage oil is only dangerous when used in high concentrations.
+Sage oil is dangerous only when used in high concentrations.
 Its thujone content, which is considered hazardous when isolated, does not pose any problem for its users if the oil is used moderately.
-Among other herbs that contain this chemical compound, sage is considered the most commonly used and safest.21 However, it is because of thujone that it shouldn’t be used by people with sensitivities or children of all ages.
+Among other herbs that contain this chemical compound, sage is considered the most commonly used and safest.20 However, it is because of thujone that it shouldn't be used by people with sensitivities, or by children of all ages.

 People who drink alcohol should avoid using sage oil, as it can heighten their intoxication.
-Pregnant women (the oil can cause uterine contractions) and nursing women (it can slow down breast milk production) should also avoid using it.22 Because it works as a stimulant, people with epilepsy or hysteria should also avoid using this essential oil.23
+Pregnant women (the oil can cause uterine contractions) and nursing women (it can slow down breast milk production) should also avoid using it.21 Because it works as a stimulant, people with epilepsy or hysteria should also avoid using this essential oil.22

 To check if you are a good candidate to benefit from this essential oil, I suggest consulting a qualified aromatherapy practitioner or physician first.